Back In The Saddle Again

 For those who might not know Autry’s background, in a nutshell, he appeared in 93 feature films and made 635 recordings, more than 300 of which he wrote or co-wrote.
 Labeled “America’s Favorite Singing Cowboy,” according to the website, “he is the only entertainer to have five stars on Hollywood’s Walk of Fame: one each for radio, records, film, television and live theatrical performance (including rodeo).”
 He was also the owner of the Los Angeles/California Angels baseball team (they change their name every few years to confuse fans and make you have to buy new sports gear).

 Tracy and I pass by the exterior of the Autry often when we walk Frankie and Remi around the nearby Griffith Park Golf Course.
-The tower and tile roof suggest a Spanish Revival style.
+The tower and tile roof suggests a Spanish Revival style.

 The first sculpture is one we’ve seen many times (on our hikes around the golf course) near the side entrance featuring five Native American figures.
 I couldn’t find any info at the museum or online when I got home, which triggered my obsessive compulsion gene.
 Now the darned sculpture became a quest.

 A few days ago I returned to the Autry Museum to see if I missed a marker.
-Not finding one, I could not be deterred from finding out something abut that sculpture.
+Not finding one, I could not be deterred from finding out something about that sculpture.
 I walked to the front desk, talked to the personable woman there and after thumbing through a binder, she found a one-sheet on it.

 At the main entrance, I spied Special Delivery, a sculpture by Douglas Van Howd that depicts the moment when Pony Express riders carried Lincoln’s inaugural address from a telegraph station in Nebraska to newspapers in California.
 I was surprised to see that the famed mail delivery service only existed for 18 months, but I bet those riders had many pony tales to tell.